 - How do I know if my child would be better served by a therapist in the Middletown community?

 Several different factors can affect this decision.
 Our office runs according to a clinic model, which means we are not able to reserve the same day and time for a particular student on a weekly basis.
 If your child needs this level of predictability, then a therapist in the community may be a better choice.
-In general, our office limits a student to 10 sessions per year in order to maximize availability of our services to all students.
-We are able to be somewhat flexible with this limit, but if your child needs weekly long-term therapy then a community therapist is probably a better choice.
+In general, our office utilizes a short-term model in order to maximize availability of our services to all students.
+We can often meet a student's request for fairly regular sessions over the academic year, but we cannot provide intensive weekly long-term therapy.
+If your child needs this model of treatment, a community therapist would probably be a better choice.
 Finally, some students simply prefer to see a therapist off-campus because it feels more private to them, even though our therapists are bound by the same confidentiality laws.
 If your child is considering a community therapist, see the Community Resources section of this website.
 While our office does not specifically recommend any particular therapist, we are happy to meet with your child to assist with the decision-making process.
 We welcome feedback about community therapists, because this helps us to provide better information to students in the future.